Fhanafii/concode/README.md

 ![Project Overview](cover.png)

+This project was result for submission in Android Fundamental on Dicoding

 ## Overview 📃

 Welcome to Concode, A modern and elegant Android application to explore coding events, built as a submission for the Dicoding course.
 This project implements features like a Bottom Navigation, API integration, local database storage, and a persistent dark mode.